Counselling & Support Groups

 Counsellors

 Now, lets turn to the role of counsellors.
-There would be no need for counsellors except for the damage caused to all people by sin and the fall.
-God goes so far as to call the Holy Spirit our Counsellor.
-Generally, the godly counsellor, participates with God in helping others put their lives right again – the day-to-day expression of our salvation.
+There is a role for counsellors because of the damage caused to all people by the fall of Adam and Eve, and the consequent sin and brokenness of all people and all societies.
+God goes so far as to call the Holy Spirit our Counsellor; and every Christian needs the Holy Spirit in their lives .
+Generally, the godly counsellor, participates with God in helping others put their lives right again - the day-to-day expression of our salvation.
 They help us face and embrace the pain in our lives so that we can grow: learning lessons, gaining strength, becoming mature.

-Counsellors help wounded people identify the missing things in their lives that brought damage to them.
+Counsellors help wounded people identify the missing things in their lives that brought damage to them by their absence.
 Counsellors help with the traumatising effects of these missing things.
-And they guide people in developing the loving relationships with other people – loving relationships that provide the presence of those things so that healing can take place.
+And they guide people in developing the loving relationships with other people - loving relationships that provide the presence of those things so that healing can take place.

-Counsellors also help wounded people deal with the bad things that have happened to them such as the physical or sexual abuse that has happened to some of those struggle with same-sex attractions.
-The counsellor helps safely uncover the bad events of the past, the person’s reactions to them and feelings about them, and helps the struggler seek God’s healing for these wounds.
+Counsellors also help wounded people deal with the bad things that have happened to them such as the physical or sexual abuse that has happened to some of those who experience same-sex attractions.
+The counsellor helps safely uncover the bad events of the past, the person's reactions to them and feelings about them, and helps the struggler seek God's healing for these wounds.

 Support groups